bmkramer/ukri_oa_baseline/README.md

 Report:
 Dataset:

 The repository contains SQL scripts used to collect bibliographic metadata of UKRI-funded and UK-affiliated research output (journal articles only) published between 2012 and 2022, as well as data on open access availability, publisher, national and international collaborations, citations, views and downloads, and altmetrics.

 This project makes use of Curtin Open Knowledge Initiative (COKI) infrastructure, which is documented on GitHub: https://github.com/The-Academic-Observatory.
 Here, a number of open data sources (including Crossref, OpenAlex and Unpaywall) are ingested into a Google Big Query environment, which can then be queried via SQL.
+Additional data sources can be ingested manually, and similarly queried via SQL.

-The scripts use the following data sources:
+The scripts use the following data sources included in the COKI Google Big Query environment:

+- Crossref Metadata Plus (data snapshot 2023-10-31), provided by Crossref (see https://www.crossref.org/services/metadata-retrieval/metadata-plus/)
-OpenAlex (data snapshot 2023-12-23), provided by OurResearch via Amazon AWS (see https://docs.openalex.org/download-all-data/openalex-snapshot), ingested by COKI in Google Big Query
+- OpenAlex (data snapshot 2023-10-18), provided by OurResearch via Amazon AWS (see https://docs.openalex.org/download-all-data/openalex-snapshot)
-OpenAIRE (data snapshot 2024-01-16), provided by OpenAIRE via Zenodo , ingested by COKI in Google Big QUery list of identifiers (ROR ID, OpenAlex ID, OpenAIRE ID) of Dutch research performing organisations - included in project dataset
+- Unpaywall (data snapshot 2023-11-27), provided by OurResearch (see https://unpaywall.org/products/data-feed) list of identifiers (ROR ID, OpenAlex ID, OpenAIRE ID) of Dutch research performing organisations - included in project dataset